These terms will help you understand fashion's role in the climate crisis

 Anthropocene

 A term used by some scientists to describe the Earth's current geological time period, as shaped by human impact on the planet's climate and ecosystems.
-"The Anthropocene is the first geological era to be shaped by our actions -- it names humans as homewreckers of our only shared abode," writes Professor Dilys Williams, the director of London-based Centre for Sustinable Fashion, for an issue of Fashion Revolution.
+"The Anthropocene is the first geological era to be shaped by our actions -- it names humans as homewreckers of our only shared abode," writes Professor Dilys Williams, the director of London-based Centre for Sustainable Fashion, for an issue of Fashion Revolution.

 "Fashion is a vivid means for us to play out our identities in this context; what we make, buy, wear and cherish shapes and responds to our intentions in vital and substantial ways.
 The Anthropocene presents us with the biggest ever opportunity to make the ultimate fashion statement."